 The former Camp Elliott is located approximately 12 miles northeast of downtown San Diego, California.
-The Corps of Engineers is investigating and monitoring the former camp through the Formerly Used Defense Sites Program for munitions and explosive hazards that may remain from previous military activity.
-The Corps of Engineers has divided the former Camp Elliott property into four project areas.
+The U.S Army Corps of Engineers (USACE) is investigating and monitoring the former camp through the Formerly Used Defense Sites Program for munitions and explosive hazards that may remain from previous military activity.
+USACE has divided the former Camp Elliott property into four project areas.
 The information on this page relates to the Mission Trails project.

 The former camp property that is now the Mission Trails Regional Park was transferred to the city of San Diego in January 1964.
 The deed restricted its use to historic monument/public recreational purposes for 20 years.
 Community members enjoy a variety of recreational opportunities including biking, camping, hiking, horseback riding and wildlife viewing.
 The city of San Diego hosts numerous public events at the park such as wildlife tracking, guided hikes, festivals and art classes.